 If you’re looking for more ideas, the NHS has an excellent list of 100 calorie snacks.

-Starchy foods are an excellent source of dietary fibre, which is a crucial component of our diet that keeps our digestive system healthy and contributes towards the prevention of several chronic diseases including cancer.
+Starchy foods are an excellent source of dietary fibre, which is a crucial component of our diet that keeps our digestive system healthy and contributes towards the prevention of several chronic diseases including bowel cancer.

 A great way to start getting more healthy fibre in your diet is by choosing wholegrain and wholemeal varieties of starchy foods, such as: